unnatiaroda/task4/README.md

 It allows users to Sign Up i.e. create a new account.
 It allows users to LogIn to the system if they already have an existing account.
 After successful login or signup, it allows users to move to a secured page.

+It is suggested to have a mysql database in your system to run this code.
+Also it is required to make a database named 'registration' and a table named 'usertable'